SavannahHQ/docs/admin/sources/rss.md

 ![Add Blog](/images/sources/AddBlog.png)

 Savannah will treat any article in your feed as a Contribution, unless the feed title contains the word "Comments", in which case articles will be treated as Conversations.
-This works with with Wordpress and many other common blog hosting platforms.
+This works well with Wordpress and many other common blog hosting platforms.

 ![Blog Channels](/images/sources/BlogChannels.png)